visualopsholdings/nodes-web/README.md

 ruby -v
 ```

-If you have this later version, then do something like:
+If this says anything later than 3.2.0, then do something like:

 ```
 sudo nano /var/lib/gems/3.2.0/gems/Mxx_ru-1.6.14.10/lib/mxx_ru/externals.rb